Syniverse/Messaging-Node.js/README.md

    |    |- core      //Some internal APIs you can ignore
    |    |- model     //This folder contains all data models
    |
+   |---auth.js       //The file contains the access token and gateway server url
    |---node_modules //This folder will be filled after running 'npm install'
    |---index.js     //The harness of the SDK
    |---package.json //dependency configurations